-Ruins, volcanoes, lakes, villages & markets… Guatemala is a country of adventure & culture, with Maya traditions alive & well – in our ultimate travel guide find out the top 15 Guatemala attractions!
+Ruins, volcanoes, lakes, villages & markets… Guatemala is a country of adventure & culture, with Maya traditions alive & well – in our ultimate itinerary find out the top 15 Guatemala attractions and places to visit!

-Like the rest of Central America, Guatemala has a reputation for crime & violence but we here at DIY Travel HQ didn’t have any problems in our 3 months in the country.
+Like the rest of Central America, Guatemala has a reputation for crime & violence but we didn’t have any problems in our 3 months in the country.
+As always we used a Lonely Planet guidebook to help us plan our trip.
+We’re happy to share out experiences here.

-Guatemala City has the worst reputation but we also saw more police & security there than in any other city in Central America.
+Guatemala City has the worst reputation but we also saw more police & security there than in any other city in Central America, which actually made us feel safer.

 Do some research on how to stay safe in Guatemala, use common sense & precaution and you will be ahead of the game.